jarondl/pygtfs/README.md

 Dependencies
 ------------

-- [SQLAlchemy](http://www.sqlalchemy.org/) - I used version 0.7.8.
-SQLAlchemy is used to map GTFS entities like Agency, Stop, Route, Service, etc. into a database.
-If you want to read the code it will help a lot to know SQLAlchemy (in fact this project was my introduction to it).
+- [SQLAlchemy](http://www.sqlalchemy.org/) 0.7.8.
+Used for all mapping of GTFS objects to the relational DB.
+You'll need to be familiar with it to read the code; the [documentation](http://docs.sqlalchemy.org/) is pretty solid.
-- [pytz](http://pytz.sourceforge.net/) - I used version 2012d.
+- [pytz](http://pytz.sourceforge.net/) 2012d.
 A few GTFS fields are expected to be in a [tz time zone format](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 Installation
 ------------